-Marijuana will soon be legal in all states, don’t miss out on this soon to be cash cow domain name!!
+Marijuana will soon be legal in all states, don’t miss out on this cash cow domain name!!

 IT ALL STARTS WITH THE SEEDS!!
 We are still taking all offers!!
 Our price is now $55,100.00 or best offer, so send up your best offer and you just might be the winner of this money making domain name!
-Send all offers to: firstname.lastname@example.org
+Send all private offers to: email@example.com or firstname.lastname@example.org

 Just added> BluntsForSale.Com>contact us at:email@example.com if interested!